worldyne/dsc-3-28-11-graph-dynamics-bipartite-graphs-lab-seattle-ds-career-040119/README.md

-# Network Dynamics: Bipartite Graphs - lab
+# Network Dynamics: Bipartite Graphs - Lab

 ## Introduction
 Let's put our understanding of bipartite graphs to practice.
 In this lab , we shall look at analyzing bipartite graph of individuals and organizations they belonged to, during the times of American revolution.
 We shall also look at making a meaningful visualization of the node relationships.